uwdb/website/internals.markdown

 # Internals

-on this page, we are collecting links and resources for current faculty and students.
+This page contains resources for current faculty and students.

 ## Wiki